Kiss Cut vs Die Cut Labels: Understanding the Difference

 Rum bottle with custom label

-From craft beers to specialty foods, these labels can complement existing packaging design or become the focal point of the product itself.
-Here are some examples:
+For craft beverages and specialty foods, both formats can complement existing packaging or become the focal point of the design.
+Examples we see often:

-• Standard cutout product labels including branding, product name, ingredients, nutritional information, and more
+• Standard cutout product labels covering branding, product name, ingredients, nutritional information, and required regulatory copy

-• Product identification labels for different flavors or batches, making it easy for consumers to distinguish between choices
+• Product identification labels for different flavors or batches, so consumers can tell them apart at a glance

-• Promotional labels for temporary promotions, limited-time flavors, or part of a promotional marketing campaign
+• Promotional labels for limited-time flavors, seasonal releases, or campaign-driven SKUs

-• Decorative designs for limited-edition products and seasonal themes like holidays
+• Decorative designs for limited-edition or holiday-themed products

 soap with custom labels